tedab9/SchoolNEt/README.md

 Provides github links for the backend , frontend and mobile application
 # 🚀 Capstone Project Overview

-Welcome to Our schoolNet Capstone Project.
+Welcome to our schoolNet Capstone Project.

 This project is split across three separate repositories: